guacsec/guac-landing/README.md

 ## Contributing

 The repository requires a [Developer Certificate of Origin](https://developercertificate.org/) (use the `-s` flag on `git commit`).
+See [contributing.md](contributing.md) for more information about contributing to GUAC.

 We do not have a style guide yet.
 Perhaps someday.